getdweb/dweb-gatsby/README.md

 ## Known Issues

-- [ ] CSS build process is broken - the [all.min.css](static/css/all.min.css) file is made available to all files through [gatsby-browser.js](gatsby-browser.js), but all.min.css is not built using the scss files found in [src/css/scss](src/css/scss).
-Also, [gulpfile.js](gulpfile.js) does not provide a working build process and it's not currently known what is broken.
-For now, update both all.min.css and the relevant scss file directly in order to update the site styles.
+- [ ] CSS build process is working, but needs to be updated.
+Once node-sass enables compatibility with Node v18, the project should be able to build in Node v18 (currently stuck in v16).
+See [here](https://github.com/sass/node-sass/pull/3257) for information regarding the node-sass compatibility update.